Image by dzako83

 Whether we are dealing with a rude clerk, our child saying, "That's not fair!," our spouse ignoring us, or an uncooperative co-worker, in our struggle to respond effectively, we often become defensive - sometimes without even realizing it.
 Despite good intentions, we can become manipulative and controlling, even with those we love most.
 In this groundbreaking book, Sharon Ellison takes us to the root of our communication problems.
 "Taking the War Out of Our Words" provides us with vital tools for healing conflict, enhancing self-esteem, becoming more open and spontaneous, strengthening relationships, transforming organizations, and guiding the way toward peace in our global community.

-Click here for more info or to order this book (2nd edition)
+Click here for more info or to order this book.
+Also available as a Kindle edition.

 About the Author

 Sharon Ellison, M.S. is an award winning speaker and international consultant.
 She has written a number of helpful articles for individuals seeking information on relationships, psychology, parenting and mental health.
 She is a founder of Ellison Communication Consultants, of Oakland, California, and an award-winning speaker and internationally recognized consultant.
 Visit her website at www.pndc.com